awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

 been taxed on.
 The current notable exception is the health savings account (HSA)
 which is an account that is actually NEVER taxed.

-Typical order of maxing out of tax-sheltered accounts:
+Typical order of maxing out tax-sheltered accounts:
 1. 401k
 2. HSA
-3. Traditional IRA, or Roth if income is too high
+3. Traditional IRA, or Roth IRA if income is too high
 4. After-Tax Contributions to 401k if possible, [direct rollover to Roth afterward](https://www.madfientist.com/after-tax-contributions/)

-[The Guinea Pig Strategy](http://www.madfientist.com/guinea-pig-experiment/) [Traditional IRA > Roth](https://www.madfientist.com/traditional-ira-vs-roth-ira/)
+[The Guinea Pig Strategy](http://www.madfientist.com/guinea-pig-experiment/)

+[Traditional IRA > Roth](https://www.madfientist.com/traditional-ira-vs-roth-ira/)